DIAMONDBOBA/ICT171-Assignment-2/Cloud-Project Documentation.md

 >**Student ID:** 35396921

 ## Launching EC2 Instance ##
-If you don't already have an AWS account, please create one.
-This may take some time.
+If you don't already have an AWS account, please create one. as this may take sometime.
 ## Log in to the Amazon EC2 Management Console ##
 Log in to the AWS management console: https://aws.amazon.com/ec2/ Navigate to the EC2 Dashboard and in the search bar at the top, type "EC2" and select it from the results.

 ### Launch Instance
+-**Choose an Amazon Machine Image(AMI:**

--**AMI:** Ubuntu Server (Free Tier Eligible) -**Instance Type:** t2.micro
+-**Instance Type:** t2.micro
 -** Storage:** 8 GiB
 -**Name Tag:** Le Gout